cloud66/c66toolbelt/README.md

 <kbd>$ c66 lease</kbd>
 </p>

-## Download an Backup (version &ge; 0.1.91
+## Download an backup (version &ge; 0.1.91)

-You can download a Backup if you installed managed backup on your stack.
+You can download a backup if you installed <a href="help.cloud66.com/stack-features/db-backup.html" target="_blank">managed backups</a> on your stack.
+This feature will concatenate separate files into one automatically if your backup consists of numerous files.

 <p>
 <kbd>$ c66 download_backup -b &lt;backup_id&gt;
 </p>

-You can retrieve the id of a backup using "Managed backups" page through the Cloud 66 interface, click on your stack, then click on the managed backup icon in front of your database group.
-In next page you can find backup id by hovering on each backup.
+You can retrieve the backup ID by accessing the "Managed backups" page through the Cloud 66 interface.
+Click on your stack and then on the managed backup icon in front of your database group, and your backup IDs should be visible.

 ## Information of your toolbelt settings